 Epic Games have sued Thommas Hannah on 07 May 2018 for breaching NDA and spoiling Fortnite Season 3's finale among other things and Hannah filed defence against Epic Games' lawsuit on 25 June 2018.
 Both documents can be found below.

 Remember that comet in Fortnite that everyone was going nuts about?
 The one we all thought was going to flatten Tilted Towers?
-Well, it turned out to be a red herring in Epic Games' elaborate plot to pull the good ol' switcheroo and the company surprised us with the Season 3 finale, where they wrecked Dusty Depot instead.
+Well, it in Epic Games' elaborate plot to pull the good ol' switcheroo and the company surprised us with the Season 3 finale, where they wrecked Dusty Depot instead.

 For the most part they succeeded but some players were left unsurprised because a certain reddit user by the name of "internetadam" leaked that the comet would in fact hit the Depot, as well as Season 4's superhero theme.
 Turns out that internetadam got all of his information from his friend Thomas Hannah, who was a QA tester under NDA with Epic Games.